legeneek/nuxt-cache-module/README.md

 ## caveat

 - `shouldCache` called before page render, `shouldSave` called after page render.
-- you should store the appVersion(eg: commit hash) in the cache before render page, version not match will result in not use cache.
 - your cache instance should support `get` and `set` method which used as follows:

 ```javascript